JSzajek/CppFlow-Sandbox/README.md

 # **CppFlow Sandbox**
-A lightweight and extensible C++/Python hybrid library for training, generating, converting, and deploying TensorFlow models using `cppflow`, OpenCV, and Python with `Tensorflow`.
+A lightweight C++/Python hybrid library for training, generating, converting, and deploying TensorFlow models using `cppflow`, OpenCV, and Python with `Tensorflow`.

 ## **Getting Started**